evenator/CarND-Advanced-Lane-Lines/README.md

 ways did not seem to eliminate this problem.

 Instead, I used the sum of the S channel of HLS and the Y channel of YUV.
-The S channel responds to both white and yellow lane lines, but also responds to cars in the neighboring lanes.
-The Y channel responds more strongly to white lines than yellow, but responds to both.
+The S channel responds to both white and yellow lane lines but also responds to cars in the neighboring lanes.
+The Y channel responds more strongly to white lines than yellow but responds to both.
 I normalize both and then sum them to get a combined grayscale image that responds most strongly to the lines (and responds to both yellow and white lines).
-I perform histogram equalization on the grayscale image to account for differences in lighting, then threshold the image.
+I perform histogram equalization on the grayscale image to account for differences in lighting then threshold the image.
 Because this image responds so strongly to the lines, I was able to use a relatively high threshold of 0.9.
 The most challenging image of the test images was `test6.jpg`, which has a black car in the neighboring lane.
 You can